A NSW Government website

 • at least 1.5% of the contract value to be applied to the cost of education, training or capacity building for Aboriginal staff or businesses directly contributing to the contract

-What has been the process of developing the guidelines?
+What was the process for developing the general Guidelines?

-A Project Steering Committee was established to oversee the development of the guidelines.
+A Project Steering Committee was established to oversee the development of the general Guidelines.

 Members include representatives from: